SpeechRateProject/SpeechVowelsNet/README.md

 ![.](./output-sample.jpg)

-Class AA : correct : 8.0/9.0 (89%)
+Class AA : correct : 8.0/9.0 (89%) means :
-That's mean :

 8 -> how many cells classes are AA **and**
-    the model predict that there is object there **and** the model classify there is "AA" there
+    the model predict that there is object there **and** the model classify there is "AA" there.

 9 -> how many cells classes are AA **and**
-	the model predict that there is object there
+	the model predict that there is object there.

-In the second section you can see how many mistakes was in the model prediction of "There is an object in the cell" (localization) and after that the classification
+In the second section you can see how many mistakes was in the model prediction of "There is an object in the cell" (localization) and after that the classification .

 ## Authors